-- are used to determine appropriate programming for students; - may include norm-referenced achievement testing to assess acquisition of basic academic skills: - may be required for a student to be referred for an individual assessment by Learning Support Services personnel; - are required for a student to be considered for an IPRC meeting; - include reports containing background information, current learning strengths and needs, a summary of recommendations (e.g. in-class program accommodation and/or modification, resource support, etc.).
+are used to determine appropriate programming for students;

+- may include norm-referenced achievement testing to assess acquisition of basic academic skills; - may be required for a student to be referred for an individual assessment by professional services staff or personnel; - may be part of information that is used to inform the IPRC process; - include reports containing background information, current learning strengths and needs, a summary of recommendations (e.g. in-class program accommodation and/or modification, resource support, etc.).